jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 - `<intB>` value transformed to `3333`
 - `<Username>` value transformed to `KongUser` referenced in a Vault `{vault://env/soap-username}`
 - `<Password>` value transformed to `KongP@sswOrd!` referenced in a Vault `{vault://env/soap-password}`
-0) Add the following environment variables at the Kong Linux level, for instance for a Docker deployment (see [start-kong.sh](start-kong.sh)):
+0) Add the following environment variables at the Kong Linux level, for instance for a Docker Compose deployment (see [docker-compose.yml](docker-compose.yml)):
 ```sh
 -e "SOAP_USERNAME=KongUser" \
 -e "SOAP_PASSWORD=KongP@sswOrd!" \